 ILIFE retained the same layout in the A6 with the 2 side brushes and one motorized brush at the center.
 There is a fourth wheel in the A4 at the bottom of the dirt bin that helps create less drag and improve efficiency.

 The size of the wheels look similar but the A6 comes fitted with different rubber.
-If you look closely at the thread pattern, the A6’s are thicker with a center groove.
+If you look closely at the tread pattern, the A6’s are thicker with a center groove.

 I don’t think it makes much of a difference on bare floor as both robots move at roughly the same speed.